BBBase-EHeresy/PPPub/docs/forces_of_good/the_iron_hills.md

 On this page is a template for use with your Iron Hills Chariot.

-It is ideal for measuring the angle for pivoting your Iron Hills Chariot during its movement, and for working out which enemy models are within the rapid fire bolt thrower’s field of fire.
+It is ideal for measuring the angle for pivoting your Iron Hills Chariot during its movement, and for working out which enemy models are within the rapid fire bolt thrower's field of fire.

 Feel free to print out this page for your own personal use or simply use the template on screen.